 -Alina is accepting new clients with BCBS PPO, Aetna PPO or self pay plans.
 Alina is available for telehealth appointments and in office visits on Fridays.-

 Alina is an EMDR trained Licensed Professional Counselor.
+She is also a Certified Drug and Alcohol Counselor.
 Her previous clinical experiences include working with adults struggling with substance use disorders in various treatment settings.
 While working with this population, she has gained experience in working with co-occurring issues such as anxiety, depression, identity exploration, emotion regulation, bipolar disorder, stress sensitivity, grief, disturbed sleep, impulse control and trauma.
 Alina works to provide a safe and non-judgmental space to create a trusting therapeutic relationship with her clients.
 She approaches all clients with unconditional positive regard in an effort to foster a sense of support and optimistic outlook within the therapeutic process.

 Alina approaches therapy from a cognitive and client-centered perspective.
 She believes that an individual’s thought content and perspective are large and powerful variables in the process of change.
 Alina utilizes several interventions that are based on the specific needs of each client.
 Alina uses interventions from frameworks such as Cognitive Behavioral Therapy, Motivational Interviewing and Dialectical Behavior Therapy.
 Additionally, Alina’s EMDR training allows her to treat individuals who have experienced trauma, assisting them in working towards alleviating distress associated with traumatic memories.